marcuspainter/VecLab/README.md

 - Basic Matlab-style functions.
 - Vectorized using vDSP.

-Full Documentation can be found on the [Swift Package Index](https://swiftpackageindex.com/marcuspainter/VecLab/documentation/veclab)
+Full documentation can be found on the [Swift Package Index](https://swiftpackageindex.com/marcuspainter/VecLab/documentation/veclab).

 ### Example Usage